Sariakandi Upazila

 Sariakandi Upazila (সারিয়াকান্দি উপজেলা) is an upazila of Bogra District in the Division of Rajshahi, Bangladesh.
 Sariakandi Thana was established in 1886 and was converted into an upazila in 1983.
 It is named after its administrative center, the town of Sariakandi.

 Geography

 Sariakandi Upazila has a total area of 432.55 sqkm.
 About three-fifths is land and two-fifths is water, chiefly the Jamuna River, which flows south through the upazila.
 It is the easternmost upazila of Bogra District.
-It borders Sonatala Upazila to the west and north, Rangpur Division to the north, Dhaka Division to the east, Sirajganj District to the southeast, Dhunat Upazila to the south, and Gabtali Upazila to the west.
+It borders Sonatala Upazila to the west and north, Fulchhari Upazila of Gaibandha District to the north, Islampur, Madarganj and Sarishabari upazilas of Jamalpur District to the east, Kazipur upazila of Sirajganj District to the southeast, Dhunat Upazila to the south, and Gabtali Upazila to the west.

 Demographics

-According to the 2011 Bangladesh census, Sariakandi Upazila had 75,614 households and a population of 270,719, 6.8% of whom lived in urban areas.
-11.1% of the population was under the age of 5.
-The literacy rate (age 7 and over) was 36.9%, compared to the national average of 51.8%.
+According to the 2011 Census of Bangladesh, Sariakandi Upazila had 75,614 households and a population of 270,719.
+66,938 (24.73%) were under 10 years of age.
+Sariakandi had a literacy rate (age 7 and over) of 36.94%, compared to the national average of 51.8%, and a sex ratio of 1001 females per 1000 males.
+18,543 (6.85%) lived in urban areas.